How To Be A Good Director. Tips & Advice.

 For example, picture this scene:

-Character A is explaining something important to Character B, who is on the couch playing video games.
+Character A explains something important to Character B, who plays video games on the couch.

-You tell Actor A something like, “You want him to understand what you’re saying is important.”
+You tell Actor A, “You want him to understand what you’re saying is important.”

 Now think about the alternative, talking about just feelings.